I am a computer scientist with Johns Hopkins University

 My main body of work has been in multilingual text retrieval and information extraction (mining information from unstructured text).

-Some projects that I have worked on are:
+Projects that I have worked on include:

 - Knowledge Base Population: I helped organize the inaugural NIST Text Analysis Conference Knowledge Base Population track in 2009.
 My group at the JHU HLTCOE has been active in research in linking named entities to knowledge bases, and we created a publicly releasable test collection for cross-language entity linking of persons names.